plasmon360/plasmon360.github.io/content/articles/Misc/understanding_randomness_with_a_coin_part1.md

 What do you see from this figure?

+Each datapoint is a result of trial.
+Each colored series is a expt run.

 1) Lets look at fraction of heads at a certain trial, it is sometimes above 0.5 and sometimes below 0.5 depending on the expt run.

-2) The variation (difference between the expected fraction of heads, ie 0.5 and observed fraction of heads in different runs) is getting lesser with more number of tosses in a trial.
+2) The variation (spread of fraction of heads) is getting lesser with more number of tosses in a trial.
 It is approaching 0.5 but is never 0.5.

-In other words, if we define the uncertainity as the standard deviation (paremeter estimating the variation) among various expt runs (at the same number of tosses).
-We can say that the uncertainity is decreasing with the number of tosses.
+In other words, if we define the uncertainty as the standard deviation (parameter estimating the variation) among various expt runs (at the same number of tosses).
+We can say that the uncertainty is decreasing with the number of tosses.

-Is there a precise relationship of this uncertainity?
+Is there a precise relationship of this uncertainty?
 Yes there is.

 Lets plot that and see if we can fit it with a mathematical function